Azure/kubernetes-hackfest/labs/paas/otomi/2_install_otomi/README.md

 - Click on the **Drone** app (under Platform/Apps) in the console
 - Click on the `play` button in the top right.
 A new tab will open for Drone
-- Sign in locally with the provided username and password.
+- Sign in locally with as `otomi-admin` and the password provided in the logs of the installer job.
 - Click on `Authorize Application`
 - Click on `Submit on the Complete your Drone Registration page.
 You don't need to fill in your Email, Full Name or Company Name if you don't want to
 - Click on the `otomi/values` repository